-That the Toronto Police Service Board move In Camera before attending to any held public items, to discuss the following subject matters in accordance with Section 44(2) of the Community Safety and Policing Act, 2019:
+THAT the Toronto Police Service Board adjourn the public portion of its meeting to move in camera to discuss the following subject matters in accordance with Section 44(1) and (2) of the Community Safety and Policing Act, 2019:

 - 1. Investigative Matters

-- 2. Operational Needs
+- 2. Operational Matters

 - 3. Labour Relations Matters